hackeryoung/haystack/README.md

 * contact the Directory (Cassandra server) for specific photo information with photo ids
 * construct photo URLs and embed them into the webpage
 * return the webpage to the client

-**TODOs**

-* ★★★ redesign the photo URL template that contains information about
-	* Cache server ip address
-	* Store machine id
-	* logical volume id
-	* photo id
-* ★★ add photo upload feature
-	* assign a photo id to the uploaded photo
-	* send photo id to the Directory and ask for writable Store machines information
-	* store the uploaded photo in writable Stores
-* ★ add photo delete feature
-* ★ deploy at least two servers to demonstarte the capability of scaling

 #### Haystack Directory - Cassandra
 Responsibilities